Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/04_angular/01_custom-angular-modules.md

 ## Injecting custom services into View controllers
-Once you have included your custom angular module, you might want to consume a service that ships with the module.<br>
+Once you have included your custom angular modules, you might want to consume a service that ships with the module.<br>
 Here is how you inject a custom service into a view controller:

 ```js